pdxjohnny/LangChain-in-Kubernetes/README.md

 This repository is intented to share a STEP-BY-STEP Kubernetes implementation for a chatbot using Open source tools.
 This doc will guide you to each step from creating the containers to the lunching a kubernetes server.

 Since it's using local models we will rely on AWS File server(EFS) and container registry (ECR) for practical purposes.
-You can refer to your own File server and your own
+You can refer to your own File server and your own kubernetes cluster provider.

 # Description of the architecture